pokeyaro/react-pretty-code/README.md

 ## Usage

-> For more detailed and complete example code, please refer to this [rpc-react-demo](https://gitlab.com/pokeya/rpc-react-demo) repository!
+> For more detailed and complete `React` example code, please refer to this [rpc-react-demo](https://gitlab.com/pokeya/rpc-react-demo) repository!

 ```javascript
 import { CodeBlock } from 'react-pretty-code'